Inside This Article

 - 3.10 10.
 A Tip for the Teachers

 Child bullying at school has been in existence for over centuries.
 However, during the last two decades, it has evolved in different forms.

-So, while parents, guidance, and teachers are on the watch-out for physical signs of bullying there seem to be rare cases of their search.
+So, while parents, guardians, and teachers are on the watch-out for physical signs of bullying, there seem to be rare cases of their search.
 The reason has been that bullying goes beyond physical attacks and has other unnoticeable signs.

 This continued for weeks.
-My mom noticed my insecure appearance, low self-esteem, and sudden disdain for school, although she wasn’t sure what was going on she kept monitoring me.
-One day, After school, the usual bully gangs who termed themselves tough-kids seized my bag while I retaliated.
+My mom noticed my insecure appearance, low self-esteem, and sudden disdain for school.
+Although she wasn’t sure what was going on, so she kept monitoring me.
+One day after school, the usual bully gangs who termed themselves ‘tough-kids’ seized my bag while I retaliated.
 I got pushed off the stairs.
-It became obvious that I was bullied at school when I returned home with a series of bruises on my body.
-My parents took fierce actions when they discovered what was going on.
+It became obvious that I was bullied at school when I returned home with a series of bruises on my body, my parents took fierce actions when they discovered what was going on.

 I hate child bullying at school because I was a victim and can relate to all other kids going through similar or worse cases of bullying.
-Therefore, in this post, I will be sharing everything you need to know about bullying and how I overcame bullying.
-But first;
+In this post therefore, I will be sharing everything you need to know about ‘bullying’ and how I overcame it.
+But first,

 This is an abuse of power over others by the virtue of being superior to them using verbal and physical means to intimidate others.
 This behaviour is dangerous and leads to psychological and physical harm.

 This is the most common type of child bullying at school because its effects can’t be hidden.
 Therefore, physical bullying is the use of physical strength to humiliate and hurt others who are less defensive.
 Usually, physical bullies are stronger and bigger than their peers.